Jose Altuve Player Props: Astros vs. Rangers

-Jose Altuve and his .439 on-base percentage over his past 10 games (52 points higher than his season-long percentage), will be in action for the Houston Astros versus the Texas Rangers and Jon Gray on June 30 at 8:05 PM ET.
+On Saturday, Jose Altuve (.452 on-base percentage in past 10 games, 72 points above season-long percentage) and the Houston Astros play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+First pitch is at 4:05 PM ET.

-In his last game he had a one-hit showing (1-for-2) against the Cardinals.
+In his last game, he notched a home run while going 1-for-5 against the Rangers.

 Jose Altuve Game Info & Props vs. the Rangers